Why grad school?

 What are my options?

 Memorial University offers three main types of graduate credentials.
-Graduate diploma programs (or “micro credentials”) are offered in the Faculties of Humanities, Engineering and Applied Science, Medicine, Education, Business Administration; the School of Nursing; and the Marine Institute.
-Graduate diplomas typically have 3 to 5 courses as program requirements and can be completed in one year of full-time study.
+Graduate diploma programs are offered in the Marine Institute and Faculties of Humanities and Social Sciences, Engineering and Applied Science, Medicine, Nursing, Education, Business Administration.
+Graduate diplomas are graduate programs and typically have 3 to 5 courses as program requirements.
+They can normally be completed in one year of full-time study.

 Master’s degree programs are offered in all Faculties, Schools, and campuses.
 There are generally two types of master’s degrees: one focused on research and requiring students to complete some coursework and a thesis, and the other focused on professional development requiring coursework only (10 to 20 courses) or a combination or coursework and a project or paper.
 Master’s programs can generally be completed in one to two years of full-time study.

 Research master’s degree programs (and some professional master’s programs) can prepare you for a doctoral degree program, for which you are expected to produce original, meaningful research in your field of study.
+Doctoral programs are offered in all Faculties, Schools, and campuses.
 Doctoral students are required to defend their thesis prior to award of degree.
 Doctoral degree programs can generally be completed in four years of full-time study.

 Students enrolled in research-intensive graduate programs are assigned a faculty member to supervise, mentor, and guide their research projects to completion.
 Prospective students are strongly encouraged to identify on their applications and contact by email potential supervisors to ensure they make an informed decision on the type of research they undertake.